Berti language explained

 Glottorefname:Berti

-Berti is an extinct Saharan language formerly spoken in northern Sudan, specifically in the Tagabo Hills, Darfur, and Kurdufan.
-Berti speakers migrated into the region with other Nilo-Saharan speakers, such as the Masalit and Daju, who were agriculturalists practicing varying degrees of animal husbandry.
-They settled in two separate areas: one north of Al-Fashir, while the other had continued eastward, settling in eastern Darfur and western Kurdufan by the nineteenth century.
-The two groups did not appear to share a common identity, the western group differing noticeably in its cultivation of gum arabic.
-By the 1990s, Sudanese Arabic had largely replaced Berti as a native language.[1]
+Berti is an extinct Saharan language that was once spoken in northern Sudan, specifically in the Tagabo Hills, Darfur, and Kurdufan.
+Berti speakers migrated into the region alongside other Nilo-Saharan speakers, such as the Masalit and Daju, who were agriculturalists with varying levels of animal husbandry.
+They settled in two separate areas: one group north of Al-Fashir, while the other continued eastward, settling in eastern Darfur and western Kurdufan by the nineteenth century.
+The two groups did not appear to share a common identity, with the western group notably engaging in the cultivation of gum arabic.
+By the 1990s, Sudanese Arabic had largely replaced Berti as the native language.[1]

 Sources